manojahs/DSA-LInkedList/README.md

 Linked List
 -------------
-1)Linked list is a collection of elements where each elements represented as Node 2)Node is the computer location in the memory it contains like data and Link 3)Link which stored the address of another Node
+1)Linked list is a collection of elements where each elements represented as Node 2)Node is the computer location in the memory it contains like data and Next 3)Link which stored the address of another Node